When you deliver for Doordash, you are your own boss. That means you have control over how much money you can make.

 However, you have to have a record of it.
 You need to know what those deductions are to claim them.
 Keep track with a notepad or spreadsheet or check out mileage tracking apps like Hurdlr.

-Claiming your legitimate business deductions is just as effective as increasing your profits by 25%.
+Once you figure out how to do Doordash taxes, claiming your legitimate business deductions is just as effective as increasing your profits by 25%.
+We talk more here where we answer questions like what can you write off for Doordash.

 26. Get the right vehicle and keep it running.